Will Pornstache Come Back To

 This is huge news, as fans haven’t seen Pornstache in a full capacity since season 2, when it was revealed he raped Daya Diaz (Dascha Polanco).
 Even if the disgraced C.O.’s return proves to be a rumor, it’s likely many viewers have forgotten what caused one of OITNB’s most famous characters to completely disappear.
 That’s why we put together a handy refresher course explaining exactly where Pornstache is now and how he got there.

 Scroll through the gallery for a reminder, along with all the details on what the man who plays Pornstache, Pablo Schreiber, is up to.
-We promise you may have seen him on one of your favorite shows and not even realized.
+We promise you may have seen him on one of your favourite shows and not even realised.